 The lightest version of the X5 weighs 1,995kg with the 2.0-litre diesel engine and rear-wheel drive (sDrive25d).
 The heaviest version – the M50d – is 2,190kg.
 With certain optional equipment fitted to the vehicle, these quoted figures will most certainly rise.

-If you like the look of the BMW X5, read our aggregated review to see what the motoring press thinks of it.
-Then head over to our car configurator to see how much you could save on your next car or our deals page to see our latest discounts.
+If you like the look of the BMW X5, read our aggregated review to see what the motoring press thinks of it before heading over to our BMW X5 deals page to see how much you could save on your next car.